joannegger/plaNETic/README.md

 ## Installation
 git clone plaNETic and run "pip install ."

-If downloading the DNNs causes an error, please contact Jo Ann Egger (jo-ann.egger@unibe.ch) while we are looking for a more permanent data storage solution.
+If downloading the DNNs causes an error, please contact Jo Ann Egger (joann.egger@esa.int) while we are looking for a more permanent data storage solution.

 If you are running the code on a MacBook with an Apple silicon chip, make sure tensorflow has access to the built-in GPU for a much faster code execution.
 You can follow for example this tutorial: https://medium.com/bluetuple-ai/how-to-enable-gpu-support-for-tensorflow-or-pytorch-on-macos-4aaaad057e74